Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Introduction

 \

-To our knowledge, such a result has been missing from the literature, which we now review.
+To our knowledge, such a result has not previously existed in the literature, which we now review.
 Our result builds upon the existing literature that establishes logarithmic-or-better regret in either the small-$N$ or non-degenerate settings, or in the multi-secretary special case.